0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 #### 9.2.
 ArgoCD

-**ArgoCD** is a declarative GitOps tool designed for automated management of Kubernetes cluster state based on a Git repository.
+**ArgoCD** is the declarative GitOps engine responsible for the automated management of the Kubernetes cluster state based on a Git repository.
 It provides:

 - **Single Source of Truth:** The `iac_kubeadm` repository (`gitlab.dmz.home`) serves as the single source of truth for cluster configuration.
 - **TLS Support:** Secure communication with GitLab is ensured via TLS.